Opt-In Recycling Program for Designated Properties

-does not offer waste collection (trash or recycling service) to commercial properties - this includes multi-family properties.
-For detailed background information (what the County definition of multifamily is, how housing types are billed differently for the Solid Waste Benefit Charge on the County tax bill, etc.), please visit: https://www.frederickcountymd.gov/1964/System-Benefit-Charge-SBC.
+Frederick County Government does not offer waste collection (trash or recycling service) to multi-family properties with ten or more units.
+For detailed background information (what the County's definition of multi-family is, how housing types are billed differently for the Solid Waste Benefit Charge on the County tax bill, etc.), please visit: https://www.frederickcountymd.gov/1964/System-Benefit-Charge-SBC.

-Any landlord/property manager of a multi-family site (no matter how many units), has the same option as any other commercial entity in the county to arrange recycling service, either by self-hauling or by hiring a private contractor to bring recyclable materials to the County Transfer Station.
+Please note: any owner/landlord/property manager of a multi-family site (no matter how many units), has the same option as any other commercial entity in the county to arrange recycling service, either by self-hauling or by hiring a private contractor to bring recyclable materials to the County Transfer Station.
 At our site, commercial recyclables are processed at a rate of $25 per ton, substantially cheaper than the tipping fee for household trash (which is $69-76 per ton).
-For additional information, please call our office at 301-600-2960.
+There are many local haulers that can perform recycling collection.Our business recycling guide can help find a hauler and our staff can also provide resources and information.
+Please call 301-600-2960 for more information or send email to recycle@FrederickCountyMD.gov.

-During the 2012 Regular Session, the Maryland General Assembly enacted a new provision requiring owners / managers of apartment buildings or councils of unit owners of condominiums that contain 10 or more units to provide residents with the opportunity for recycling, on or before October 1, 2014.
+The Maryland General Assembly enacted a provision requiring owners/managers of apartment buildings or councils of unit owners of condominiums that contain 10 or more units to provide residents with the opportunity for recycling.

 Property Owner's Role